The Haunted Palace

 The Pattern:

 - A Nexus executive who ordered a survey team?
-Career-ending scandal the next week.
+Career-ending scandal broke the next week.

 - A gang that tried to establish a base there?
-Every member arrested within 72 hours.
+Every member arrested within 72 hours on unrelated charges.

-- Urban explorers who livestreamed an approach?
-Equipment failed.
+- An urban explorer collective that livestreamed an approach?
+Equipment catastrophically failed.
 Three hospitalizations.

-- A corporate acquisition team?
-Parent company stock crashed 40% before they reached the gate.
+- A corporate acquisition team sent to assess the property?
+The parent company's stock crashed 40% before they reached the front gate.

 The misfortunes are never directly connected to the Castle.
 No security response, no obvious retaliation.
 Just... bad luck.
 Terrible, statistically improbable, life-ruining bad luck.

-Even The Collective—who pride themselves on penetrating every system in the Sprawl—have quietly abandoned three separate investigation attempts.
+Even the most fearless hackers in the Sprawl have quietly abandoned multiple investigation attempts.
 No public statement.
 No explanation.
-The third team's lead analyst reportedly resigned, moved to a different city, and refused to discuss the assignment.
-Whatever they found, or whatever found them, was enough to make the most fearless hackers in the world walk away.
+The last team's lead analyst reportedly resigned, moved to a different city, and refused to discuss the assignment.
+Whatever they found—or whatever found them—was enough.

 The Water Controversy